Crusoe’s Footsteps

 Largo Pier

-A pavilion was put up seasonally on Largo Pier from around 1913.
-The Pier Committee funded the structure which acted as a stage for summer entertainers.
+To your right you can see Largo Pier, originally built to extend the harbour and provide safety for the boats coming in and out of Lower Largo.
+It is one of the only remaining rubble piers in the UK.
+A pavilion was put up seasonally on Largo Pier from around 1913 and the Pier Committee funded the structure which acted as a stage for summer entertainers.
 The pavilion could be rented for the season and was very popular with locals and visitors alike.
 One of the most regular performing companies was 'O'Reilly's Vaudevillian Orchestra' who were in residence at Largo in 1925.
 By 1929 they were still around but known as 'O'Reilly's Hammer and Tongs’.
 The company provided a ventriloquist act, comedy, songs, sketches, dancing, and various musical items.
 The pavilion continued until the late 1930s.

 train on viaduct